blib-la/ask-poddy/README.md

 ## Concept

+The idea is to create a RAG web app that uses open-source models running on serverless infrastructure for the endpoints (to keep costs to a minimum) while the web app itself runs locally or deployed on any provider that works with Next.js (like Vercel).
+This ensures that we can use tools or frameworks that are already compatible with OpenAI without having to develop our own API.

 The idea is to create a RAG web app that is using open source models running on serverless infrastructure (to keep costs to a minimum) and at the same time have an OpenAI-compatible API.
 This ensure that we can use tools or frameworks, that are compatible with OpenAI already and don't have